slowernews/wisdom-tldr/chapters/introduction.md

 - the biggest comeback is making yourself feel like yourself again.
 - The longer you are living on autopilot, the harder the future is going to be.
 -->

-> *"Waking up to who you are requires letting go of who you imagine yourself to be."
--- Alan Watts [1915]*

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."
 -- Richard Bach [1936]*